-The new method PS-SC stabilizes the estimated Bayes Factor value with a very small MCMC-variance.
-Here we check through figures 5 \& 6 that it avoids prior-likelihood conflict and the problem about mixing for MCMC samples seen for the standard PS.
+The new method PS-SC stabilizes the estimated Bayes factor value with a very small MCMC-stand\-ard deviation.
+Here we check through Figures~\ref{fig5} and~\ref{fig6} that it avoids prior-likelihood conflict and the problem about mixing for MCMC samples seen for the standard PS.
 We concentrate our study for the first step of PS-SC.
-In this step only the first component of $\lambda'_2$, $\lambda'_{22}$ converges to zero as $t \to 0$.
-So here we consider the spread of MCMC sample of $\lambda'_{22}$ for different values of $t$ near $t$=0, from both PS and PS-SC in figure 5 \& 6 by considering the histogram of MCMC sample of $\lambda'_{22}$.
-We can easily notice that the spread of the MCMC sample fluctuates in between the two modes in a chaotic manner showing poor or unstable mixing for PS, whereas PS-SC samples come from both the clusters and slowly shift towards the prior mode as $t \to 0$.
-We have also studied but don't report similar nice behavior regarding mixing of MCMC of PS-SC for the data simulated from 1-factor model.
+In this step only the first component of $\lambda'_2$, $\lambda'_{22}$ converges to zero as $t \to0$.
+So here we consider the spread of the MCMC sample of $\lambda'_{22}$ for different values of $t$ near $t=0$, from both PS and PS-SC in Figures~\ref{fig5} and~\ref{fig6} by considering the histogram of MCMC sample of $\lambda'_{22}$.
+We can easily notice that the spread of the MCMC sample fluctuates in between the two modes in a chaotic manner showing poor or unstable mixing for PS, whereas PS-SC samples come from both the clusters and slowly shift toward the prior mode as $t \to0$.
+We have also studied but do not report similar nice behavior regarding mixing of MCMC of PS-SC for the data simulated from the 1-factor model.

-The poor mixing discussed above for MCMC outputs for PS will now be illustrated with plots of auto-correlation for $\lambda'_{22}$ for different lags (Figure 7).
-For the sake of comparison we do the same for PS-SC (Figure 8).
-Clearly except very near $t$=0, i.e., in what we have called the chaotic zone, the auto-correlations for PS are much bigger than those for PS-SC.
-However, near $t$=0, though in plots in both Figure 7 \& 8 are small, those for PS are slightly smaller.
-We have no simple explanation for this.
+The poor mixing discussed above for MCMC outputs for PS will now be illustrated with plots of autocorrelation for $\lambda'_{22}$ for different lags (Figure~\ref{fig7}).
+For the sake of comparison, we do the same for PS-SC (Figure~\ref{fig8}).
+Clearly, except very near $t=0$, that is, in what we have called the chaotic zone, the autocorrelations for PS are much bigger than those for PS-SC.
+However, near $t=0$, though plots in both Figures~\ref{fig7} and~\ref{fig8} are small, those for PS are slightly smaller.
+We have no simple explanation for this.\looseness=1